lndrlng/ask_THWS/thws_scraper/LOGS.md

 ### `event_type: html_cleaning_error`

-An error occurred in the lxml library while cleaning an HTML fragment.
+An error occurred in the `lxml.html.clean.Cleaner` library while cleaning an HTML fragment.
+The process falls back to a more basic cleaning method.
 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `error_details`| `string` | The exception message from the cleaning function. |

 ### `event_type: item_yield_empty_final`

-A non-HTML parser (`pdf`, `ical`) returned no item, and no further links were found to follow.
+A non-HTML parser (`pdf`, `ical`) returned no item, and no further links were found to follow from that response.
 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `url` | `string` | The URL of the processed response. |